Finistere/antidote/docs/how_to.rst

 Use interfaces
 --------------

-Exposing services through an interface can be done wth :py:func:`~.implements`:
+Exposing services through an interface can be done wth :py:func:`~.implements` (For now, the underlying class needs to be decorated with :py:func:`~.register` .) :

 .. testcode:: how_to_interface